-- The Ministry of Tourism and Environment should specify how it expects to meet the targets for recycling as stated in the draft of the National Strategy on Waste Management for 2018-2033.
+- The Ministry of Tourism and Environment should specify how it expects to meet the targets for recycling as stated in the draft of the National Strategy on Waste Management for 2018 -2033.
 Any budget that would become available after reconsidering Tirana's waste incinerator, should be redirected towards investments in more sophisticated methods of recycling.
-A better system for the re-use and recycling of waste is better for public health and contributes to a more sustainable and circular economy - all of which demonstrate the government's commitments towards upholding EU standards. - The European Commission should conduct a general evaluation of the Albanian government's incinerators tender procedures as a response to complaints concerning the possible violation of the SAA (Articles 71, 74/3 and 126) and to questions raised by media on possible public-private partnership helped by the lack of transparency, the indifference on standards for fair competition and the distortion of the free market.
-If there was indeed a breach of the Agreement, a solution should be sought that is acceptable for both parties and is respective to public health in Albania. - The Albanian government should consider cancelling, or at least sizing down, the planned waste incineration plant in Tirana Municipality.
+A better system for the re-use and recycling of waste is better for public health and contributes to a more sustainable and circular economy all of which demonstrate the government's commitments towards upholding EU standards. - The European Commission should conduct a general evaluation of the Albanian government's incinerators tender procedures as a response to complaints concerning the possible violation of the SAA (Articles 71, 74/3 and 126) and to questions raised by media on possible public-private partnership helped by the lack of transparency, the indifference on standards for fair competition and the distortion of the free market.
+If there was indeed a breach of the Agreement, a solution should be sought that is acceptable for both parties and is respective to public health in Albania. - o The Albanian government should consider cancelling, or at least sizing down, the planned waste incineration plant in the Tirana Municipality.
 Not only is the construction of this waste incinerator the most expensive among all three plants, it is also the project that has least progressed of the three projects.
-By cancelling this €122 million project, by far the largest expenditure of the incineration plants, the government will have sufficient budget available for the implementation of an improved National Strategy on Waste Management. - Although the case of the incinerator in Fier is still in trial at the administrative court, we encourage the prosecution office to open a separate case that deals with the unlawful decision to allocate agricultural land for the construction of an incineration plant.
-There is evidence that the building permit and Environmental Impact Assessment suffer major flaws that go against domestic legislation. - The Ministry of Tourism and Environment should revise the draft of the National Strategy on Waste Management for 2018 -2033.
-The latest revisions of the national strategy go directly against the previous standards that were set in the 2011 National Strategy on Waste Management.
-Although this strategy was somewhat ambitious at the time, the government should aim to meet the standards over the next decade, as they also are well-aligned with the requirements of the acquis.

-Municipalities and other relevant public institutions should guarantee consultation processes with local communities, as stipulated by law Nr.
+By cancelling this €122 million project, by far the largest expenditure of the incineration plants, the government will have sufficient budget available for the implementation of an improved National Strategy on Waste Management. - Although the case of the incinerator in Fier is still in trial at the administrative court, we encourage the Prosecution Office to open a separate case that deals with the unlawful decision to allocate agricultural land for the construction of an incineration plant.
+There is evidence that the building permit and Environmental Impact Assessment suffer major flaws that go against domestic legislation. - The Prosecution Office should assess whether the incineration plant in Elbasan has breached the concession contract by not handling recyclable waste properly.
+According to this contract, the concessionaire is required to handle urban waste in accordance with Albanian legislation and good industrial practices.
+If obligations are breached for more than 6 months, the concession contract may be terminated. - Municipalities and other relevant public institutions should guarantee consultation processes with local communities, as stipulated by law Nr.
 146/2014 "On Notification and Public Consultation", offering meaningful opportunities for project managers to get input from local communities.
 Public consultations empower local communities and enable them to participate in the decision-making process, in a true democratic spirit.

 Albania finds itself in a European context in which greener solutions to waste disposal, such as recycling and composting, are the norm.
-Establishing an 'incineration culture' in Albania goes thus against the national aspiration of achieving European integration with the European Commission having already expressed its discontent on the country's choice to rely on incineration.45 Aside from the more visible environmental issue, signs of corruption and poor impact assessment have created divisions between authorities and the local communities affected by the construction of these incinerators.
+Establishing an 'incineration culture' in Albania goes thus against the national aspiration of achieving European integration with the European Commission having already expressed its discontent on the country's choice to rely on incineration.
+Aside from the more visible environmental issue, signs of corruption and poor impact assessment have created divisions between authorities and the local communities affected by the construction of these incinerators.
 Therefore, by reconsidering its current approach to waste management, the Albanian government has the opportunity to demonstrate its commitment to fulfilling the formal obligations under the Stabilisation and Association Agreement deriving from articles 71, 74/3 and 126, but also - as an aspiring EU member state - to show its devotion to the fundamental principles of the European Union.